-This is how PMBOK® Guide Fifth Edition defines process group
+This is how PMBOK® Guide Sixth Edition defines process group

 A logical grouping of project management inputs, tools and techniques, and outputs.
 The Project Management Process Groups include initiating processes, planning processes, executing processes, monitoring and controlling processes, and closing processes.
 Project Management Process Groups are not project phases.

-3. What are the Project Management Knowledge Areas as per PMBOK® Guide Fifth Edition?
+3. What are the Project Management Knowledge Areas as per PMBOK® Guide Sixth Edition?

 Another way to group processes is to bind them by the specialized nature of work they facilitate doing.
 In PMBOK, these specialized areas are named as Knowledge Areas.
 For example, those processes working on project scope related area can be grouped under Project Scope Management knowledge area.

 A process is mapped both in a process group and in a knowledge area.
 The process which helps you in doing scope planning falls under planning process group, and since it is about working on the scope, we also put it under Scope Management knowledge area.